Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: Definitions and basic properties

 In this paper we deal with intersection graphs of subsets of the Euclidean plane $\rr^2$.
 The following concepts are standard and we only briefly overview them to make the paper self-contained.
 For a collection $R$ of sets the {\em intersection graph} of $R$ is denoted by $IG(R)$; its vertices are in 1-1 correspondence with the sets and two vertices are adjacent if and only if the corresponding sets are non-disjoint.
 In such a case the collection $R$ is called an {\em (intersection) representation} of $G$, and the set corresponding to a vertex $v \in V(G)$ is called {\em the representative} of $v$ and denoted by $R_v$.

 The intersection graphs of straight-line segments are called the SEG graphs, of convex sets the CONV graphs, and $k$-DIR is used for SEG graphs having a representation with all the segments being parallel to at most $k$ directions (thus 1-DIR are exactly the interval graphs).
 For a fixed set $P$ (in most cases a convex polygon), the class of intersection graphs of sets homothetic to $P$ is denoted by $P_{hom}$ (two sets are homothetic if one of them can be obtained from the other by scaling and/or translating).
-If $P$ is a disk, we get disk-intersection graphs, a well studied class of graphs.
-Pseudodisk intersection graphs are intersection graphs of collections of closed planar regions (bounded by simple Jordan curves) that are pairwise in the pseudodisk relationship, i.e., both differences $A\setminus B$ and $B\setminus A$ are arc-connected.
-It is easy to observe that the borders of any two sets in pseudodisk relation may intersect at most twice.
+If $P$ is a disk, we get disk-intersection graphs, a well studied class of graphs. {\em Pseudodisk intersection graphs} are intersection graphs of collections of closed planar regions (bounded by simple Jordan curves) that are pairwise in a {\em pseudodisk} relationship, i.e., both differences $A\setminus B$ and $B\setminus A$ are arc-connected.

+{ We say that a system of arc-connected closed subsets of the plane is in the {\em general position} if: \begin{itemize} \item there are no two sets whose boundaries share infinitely many points; \item there are no three sets whose boundaries share a common point; \item let $x$ be the intersection point of the boundaries of sets $A$ and $B$.
+There is a closed neighborhood of $x$, such that when moving on its boundary in clock-wise direction, the boundaries of $A$ and $B$ are met alternately.

+\end{itemize} Intuitively, the general position forbids the situations depicted in Figure \ref{general}.
+Notice that if we allow translations and scaling, then we can rearrange any system of arc-connected sets so that they are in general position and the intersections do not change (and thus the intersection graph remains the same).

+Another well-known property is that two sets in general position are in a pseudodisk relation if and only if their boundaries do not intersect or intersect twice.}

 Throughout the paper, a {\em polygon} means a closed convex polygon in the plane.
 Let $\L$ be the set of all distinct lines in $\rr^2$ that contain the point $(0,0)$.
 For a $k$-tuple of lines $L = \{ \ell_1,..,\ell_k \} \in \binom{\L}{k}$, we denote by $\P(L)$ the family of all polygons $P$ such that every side of $P$ is parallel to some $\ell \in L$.
 Moreover, by $\P(k)$ we denote $\bigcup_{\binom{\L}{k}} \P(L)$.